Tonks89/Tonks89.github.io/_posts/articles/2018-08-24-The_voyager_mission.md

 <figure class="half">
     <img src="../../images/posts/The_voyager_mission/CarlSagaArt2.jpg" alt="image">
 	<img src="../../images/posts/The_voyager_mission/ThePaleBlueDot.jpg" alt="image">
 	<figcaption> (Left) Carl Sagan portrayed in Jacqueline Rae's "Glorious Dawn".
-(Right) The Pale Blue Dot, is an iconic picture of Earth taken from Voyager 1 from a record distance of almost 4 billion miles.
+(Right) The Pale Blue Dot is an iconic picture of Earth taken from Voyager 1 from a record distance of almost 4 billion miles.
 At the request of Carl Sagan, Voyager 1 turned around to take one last look at our home.
 Earth can be seen as a dot halfway along the orange ray of light on the right.
 Credit: NASA. </figcaption>
 </figure>
 </center>